 If you are not able to make a commitment as a PEACE Peer Educator you can still assist the club in other ways as a Member!
 Contact PEACE President or join our meetings to learn more!

-See https://owlconnect.southernct.edu/organization/PEACE for more information and to apply under FORMS once you are logged in.
+Visit the group in OwlConnect for more information.
+Apply under forms once you are logged in.